Polish folk dances: Warmia

 This Northern region, which has borders along the sea and lakes, has songs and dances which were popular with sailors, fishermen and merchants.
 The more popular dances in the region included walce równe (an even waltz) and Podcinacze.
 Polkas from this region included Polkas called Drobnymi, Polka Mazurka, Polka Warmińska, Polka z Knikzsemczy and Polka Hasana.
 Other dances included Wilk (wolf), Baran (sheep), Pofajdok, Szot, Kosejder, Baba (old lady), Puszczany, Lowiska, Szewc (shoemaker), Kowal (blacksmith), Kłaniany (Bowing), Puszczany, Kozak, Biwat Obchodny (walking) and Kłaniany (bowing), Krakowiaczek and Rozpuszczak.

 Some of the newer dances were called Okrągłymi (round).
 They were called as such because they involved everyone dancing in a circle performing the same dance movement.

 Dancing games were also very popular and a part of dance.
 Dancing games from this region included: A nogami drap, drap, drap (Step, step, step with your legs); Dwa Gołębie, Hejduk and Żabka (little frog).

 Men's and women's costume from the "Lachy Sądeckie" region.

 Other regions

 There are many regions in Poland with unique regional dances worth noting.
-They include Łowicz, Lachy Sądeckie, Kujawy, Kurpie and Wielkopolska; however it is important to note that this is not an exhaustive list.
+They include Łowicz, Lachy Sądeckie, Kujawy, Kurpie, and Wielkopolska.